-- Implement the Regional Land Transport Strategy, which has a target to hold transport emissions to 2001 levels by 2016 and measures to reduce transportrelated emissions, such as more public transport, school and business travel plan programmes and a web-based ride-share programme - Continue to provide for the effects of climate change in our flood protection programme - Work with other local councils and organisations to identify potential renewable energy options for the Wellington region, eg, marine, solar - Support renewable energy in the region by making Greater Wellington-owned land available for private developers to construct wind farms at Puketiro in the Akatarawa forest and Stoney Creek in the Wairarapa - Investigate mini hydro-generation projects for water supply purposes.
-Construct a mini hydro-generator at the Wainuiomata Water Treatment Plant - Continue to develop our integrated approach to catchment management - Continue with identifying the potential for climate change to exacerbate natural hazards already occurring in the region (eg, storms, landslips, coastal erosion) - Ensure our pest plant and pest animal eradication work is responsive to any increase in existing pests or any new pests arriving in the region as a result of climate change - Continue with our biodiversity programmes - Through the Wellington Regional Strategy, support Grow Wellington (the region's economic development agency) in its work on the development and export of carbon-neutral technology - Ensure we have the civil defence emergency management capability to respond to any major weather events
+- Implement the Regional Land Transport Strategy, which has a target to hold transport emissions to 2001 levels by 2016 and measures to reduce transportrelated emissions, such as more public transport, school and business travel plan programmes and a web-based ride-share programme - Continue to provide for the effects of climate change in our flood protection programme - Work with other local councils and organisations to identify potential renewable energy options for the Wellington region, eg, marine energy - Support renewable energy in the region by making Greater Wellington-owned land available for private developers to construct wind farms at Puketiro in the Akatarawa forest and Stoney Creek in the Wairarapa - Investigate mini hydro-generation projects for water supply purposes.
+Construct a mini hydro-generator at the Wainuiomata Water Treatment Plant - Continue to develop our integrated approach to catchment management - Continue with identifying the potential for climate change to exacerbate natural hazards already occurring in the region (eg, storms, landslips, coastal erosion) - Ensure our pest plant and pest animal eradication work is responsive to any increase in existing pests or any new pests arriving in the region as a result of climate change - Continue with our biodiversity programmes - Support Grow Wellington, the region's economic development agency, at least until June 2012.
+Grow Wellington's statement of intent includes the development and export of carbon-neutral technology - Ensure we have the civil defence emergency management capability to respond to any major weather events